browserengineering/book/book/visual-effects.md

         self.a = a
 ```

-This `Pixel` definition is an illustrative example, not actual code in
+This `Pixel` definition is an illustrative example, not actual code in our
-our browser.
-It's standing in for somewhat more complex code within
+browser (that's also why it has a gray border around it).
+It's standing in for
-SDL and Skia themselves.[^skia-color]
+somewhat more complex code within SDL and Skia themselves.[^skia-color]

 [^skia-color]: Skia actually represents colors
 as 32-bit integers, with the most significant byte representing